Head back in time to a world without soda and it’ll be much easier to find a refreshing glass of Horchata.

 So in the above pic you’ve got:

 1 cinnamon stick

 Use raw almonds if you’ve got ’em but I’ve used roasted almonds before and still gotten a good result.
-You can also substitute a teaspoon of ground cinnamon for the cinnamon stick.
+You can also substitute a half teaspoon of ground cinnamon for the cinnamon stick.

 Purists will blanch the almonds to remove the skins but I’m in the habit of skipping that step.

 Add the rice to a blender or food processor and grind it down as much as you can.

 Add the almonds, cinnamon stick, 1/4 cup sugar, and 4 cups warm water.
 Combine well.

 We’re only adding 1/4 cup sugar at this point to give you some sweetness options later on; most likely you’re going to want to sweeten it up a bit more down the road.

 You have to let this soak overnight in the fridge.
 This will give the flavors time to infuse into the water (and into your night-time dreams).
 Yes, you could soak it for only a few hours and still come up with a decent version, but it’s more common to soak it overnight.

 When tomorrow rolls around pull it out of the fridge and give it another blend; some of the solid bits will have softened and will break up further in this final blend.